AdaptiveCpp/AdaptiveCpp/README.md

 * 2018/9/24: hipSYCL now compiles cleanly on ROCm as well.

 ## Building and installing hipSYCL
-In order to successfully build and install hipSYCL, a working installation of either CUDA, ROCm (with nvcc/hcc in `$PATH`) or an OpenMP capable compiler is required.
-At the moment, hipSYCL is tested:
+In order to successfully build and install hipSYCL, the following requirements must be met:
-* On NVIDIA: with CUDA 10.0 and gcc 7.3
-* On AMD: With the `rocm/rocm-terminal` docker image (only compile testing due to lack of hardware).
-If you try using hipSYCL with ROCm < 2.0, you will likely run into problems.
+* *For the CUDA backend*: **CUDA** must be installed and either **clang or nvcc** must be in `$PATH`.
+The default (and recommended) CUDA compiler is clang due to known limitations and restrictions in nvcc's support of modern C++ features (see above). clang usually produces CUDA programs with very competitive performance compared to nvcc.
+Note that for CUDA 10 support, you need at least clang 8.
+For more information on compiling CUDA with clang, see [here](http://llvm.org/docs/CompileCudaWithLLVM.html).
+  Our internal testing is conducted with CUDA 10 and clang 8 or nvcc from CUDA 10 with gcc 7.3.
+* *For the ROCm backend*: **ROCm** must be installed and **hcc** must be in `$PATH`.
+HIP must be installed and working.
+We test with the `rocm/rocm-terminal` docker image.
+ROCm < 2.0 is not supported.
+* *For the CPU backend*: Any C++ compiler with **OpenMP** support should do.
+We test with clang 6, 7, 8 and gcc 8.2.

 ### Packages
 For Arch Linux users, it is recommended to simply use the `PKGBUILD` provided in `install/archlinux`.
 A simple `makepkg` in this directory should be enough to build an Arch Linux package.